 Coronavirus Information for Children and Youth with Special Health Care Needs

-The Tennessee Department of Health is committed to keeping you and your family informed on the latest news around the spread of coronavirus (COVID-19).
-COVID-19 information changes quickly, so be sure to check the Tennessee Department of Health and Centers for Disease Control and Prevention websites regularly for the latest news.
+The Tennessee Department of Health is committed to keeping you and your family informed on the latest news around the spread of coronavirus disease 2019, also known as COVID-19.
+COVID-19 information changes quickly, so be sure to check the Tennessee Department of Health, the Tennessee COVID-19 Information Hub (tn.gov), and Centers for Disease Control and Prevention websites regularly for the latest news.